Here’s Why you should be using an Eco Pad to Remove your Make-up Instead of a Flannel

 Since the horrifying discovery that our single-use make-up wipes are damaging the environment, actions have been made to alter our Make-up removing routine but with all the new options out there to dispose of make-up, how do we know which is the most suitable for our skin?

 Many people have to opted to go old school and return to the trusty face cloth/flannel to wash their faces.
 Whilst this is beneficial to the environment, it might not be the best method of removing dirt from the skin.
 When eliminating make-up with a flannel, using solely water, it may prove to be quite a task to remove all traces, especially when wearing waterproof make-up.
 It could lead to excessive rubbing against the skin, leaving your skin raw and excess make-up smudged across your face.
 The course fibres in a flannel can act as an exfoliant, which could be great for removing dead skin cells but if your skin is rather sensitive this may aggravate it and leave your face sore.
+In addition, the continuous rubbing on a delicate area, such as your eyes with a rough texture with increase the appearance of fine lines and wrinkles.
 This could become quite a burden each evening as you go to remove your make-up.

 Luckily there is another alternative to removing dirt and oils from your face without the painful rubbing.
 The Eco Pad is made up of tiny fluffy microfibres that penetrate clogged up pores with a soft feel against your skin.